 5-4.
-Class Absences and Tardiness
+Class Absences due to Illness or Bereavement / Tardiness

 APU does not have a system of officially recognized absences.
-Please inform your instructors if you need to be absent from classes due to unavoidable circumstances such as illness or the death of a family member.
-Each instructor will determine how to handle your absence in these classes.
-However, there are different procedures depending on the duration of your absence.
-Please read the information on the Academic Office website for details and application instructions.
+In the event that you are unable to attend classes due to unavoidable circumstances such as illness or the death of a family member, please inform your instructors of your absence from classes.
+Each instructor will determine how to handle your absence in these cases.
+However, these procedures will differ depending on the length of the period absent.
+Please read the following information for details and application instructions.
+Please also read the information on the Academic Office website for updates and application documents.